belaymit/math-magicians/README.md

 # 📖 math-magicians <a name="about-project"></a>

 **math-magicians** is a project I created using ReactJS.
-From this project I anticipate to learn:
+From this project I learned:
 > React 18 and best practices
+> props and states
 > React Router
 > React Icons
 > Re-Usable Components